 Property Condition Disclosure Statement in Vancouver

-With record high prices, a new homeowner may expect that their single family residence is free of defects.
-Unfortunately, this is not always the case and some surprised homebuyers discover after closing that their new house contains previously undisclosed defects such as :
+With record-high prices, a new homeowner may expect that their single-family residence is free of defects.
+Unfortunately, this is not always the case and some surprising homebuyers discover after closing that their new house contains previously undisclosed defects such as :

 - Foundation cracks/soil subsidence